-When buying or selling a home, you may have to deal with a pool inspection.
-A thorough professional pool inspection lets buyers know about the condition of the pool and its mechanical processes so you can enjoy your pool and yard in peace.
+A thorough professional pool inspection lets home buyers and home owners know about the condition of the pool and its mechanical processes.
+If left unchecked, easy to detect issues could become costly to repair.
+Here's everything you need to know about pool inspection, including what inspectors check for and cost, so you can enjoy your pool and yard in peace.

 What is Included in a Pool Inspection